- How to identify key roles in the organization.

 By specifying each task associated with these roles, we were able to set expectations and goals.
 If someone wants to be a service tech, we could show them how to get there over a period of two years.
 That’s because we knew how long it would take to master each role.

-Someone starting at the bottom at Anderson will work in ductwork.
+Someone starting at the bottom at this company will work in ductwork.
 They’ll learn the ropes from those who already know how to do the job.
 Once they’ve proven they’ve mastered that stage by accomplishing the trip-wire we outlined, they are eligible for promotion.

 They will be considered for advancement when the replacement for their current position is in place and the need for the new position is acute.
 Each level-up is tied to wage increases and new benefits.

 The whole process creates an incentive for people to stay with the company and get better at their jobs.
 As more people get better at their jobs, an organization has little option but to grow.

 In nearly all cases, when you take over a business you’ll find that sequences like this never existed.
 It’s very common for owners to juggle this information in their heads without setting out any sort of clear milestones.

 In the past at this business, the highest level anyone could reach below management was set-out technical/installer, and that was never attainable for most people.
 So creating a training sequence ensured that everyone had the same opportunity to rise to the highest positions (which are now service technician and later service manager)

 This type of on-the-job training has a number of benefits.
 For one, well-trained and highly skilled employees will increase productivity and help grow the business.
 It also has the benefit of not costing the business too many lost working hours.
 If you were offering a separate training period, people wouldn’t be able to work, which would mean lost revenue for the company.